by Anne Neville

 Counselling management needs to be non-directive, focusing on crisis intervention, support, effective gathering of information and grief issues.
 The counsellor needs to be mindful of any temptation to become the “rescuer” or, alternatively, any tendency to want to take flight in the face of such painful conflicts and issues.

-I believe the application of crisis intervention principles to be the first step in effective counselling for the individual or couple facing a prenatal diagnosis for foetal abnormality.
+The application of crisis intervention principles is the first step in effective counselling for the individual or couple facing a prenatal diagnosis for foetal abnormality.
 The diagnosis certainly brings the situation to a point of crisis as well as loss.

-When a crisis occurs, a person usually reacts by drawing on coping mechanisms from his/her own personal resources, the support of family and friends and, perhaps, past experience of dealing with a similar crisis (Sainsbury, Lambeth, 1988).
+When a crisis occurs, a person usually reacts by drawing on coping mechanisms from his/her own personal resources, the support of family and friends and, perhaps, past experience of dealing with a similar crisis.
 Faced with an adverse diagnosis, the client’s usual coping mechanisms may be ineffective in reducing anxiety and other symptoms to a manageable level.